-A quick fact about human bodies: Insulin is required to break down carbohydrates into sugar, our body’s source of energy.
+A quick fact about human bodies: Insulin is required to break down carbohydrates into sugar, our body’s energy source.

 Less insulin means fewer carbohydrates in our diet.
 Does that mean we’ll starve or be hungry?
 Quite the opposite.
-By replacing carbohydrates with protein and fats, I feel full longer (the sugars from protein and fat enter our blood over a longer period of time).
-I’ve been doing this for the past 20 years with a 40-30-30 approach to nutrition (*) and it’s nice to spend less time on the blood sugar roller coaster!
+By replacing carbohydrates with protein and fats, I feel full longer (the sugars from protein and fat enter our blood over a more extended period).
+I’ve been doing this for the past 20 years with a 40-30-30 approach to nutrition (*), and spending less time on the blood sugar roller coaster is nice!

 Lesson Learned: Fewer carbohydrates = less insulin => more consistent blood sugars

-Ignore your teeth and they’ll go away.
+Ignore your teeth, and they’ll go away.
 And make you sick.
-And for us type 1s, cause higher blood sugars.
+And for type 1s cause higher blood sugars.

-For a brief period of time (yep, my 20s), I did not care properly for my teeth and gums.
-As a result, I became sick often … viruses like the flu and colds took me down for prolonged periods of time.
+For a brief period (yep, my 20s), I did not care properly for my teeth and gums.
+As a result, I became sick often … viruses like the flu and colds took me down for prolonged periods.
 I ended up with periodontal disease.
 And once the damage was repaired, I was advised to take better care of my gums and teeth.

-Since then, I floss and brush my teeth daily and then cleaned every three months.
-I don’t get sick much anymore and good dental hygiene has helped my blood sugars be more stable.
+Since then, I floss, brush my teeth daily, and get dental cleanings every three months.
+As a result, I don’t get sick much, and good dental hygiene has helped my blood sugars stabilize.